 A few fun facts about this title:

-• 1m36, an infinite and gradient delay on the "toi" helps to announce the next part.
+- 1m36, an infinite and gradient delay on the "you" helps to announce the next part.

-• 1m40, the "han han" with the delays were hard to get right, but the effect is amusing I think.
+- 1m40, the "han han" with the delays were hard to get right, but I think the effect is amusing.

 In the end, it's a 2m25 track that's often considered too short, but which has time to live with rich sounds and ambience.
-You'll want more, especially after the arrival of a second voice at the end, and that frustration, the desire to listen to the track again after it's over, is what makes it so interesting and beautiful, in my opinion.
+You'll want more, especially after the arrival of a second voice at the end, and that frustration, the desire to listen to the track again after it's over, is what I think makes it so interesting and beautiful.

 Sentinel